Tips by Kim

 Sure, I don’t use my silk sleep sack every day but I am ever so grateful that I have it when I need it.
 Like, for example, on one particularly terrifying night in Peru when a spider the size of my face was loose in our room.
 To save myself, I huddled in my sleep sack, tied it over my head, and cried myself to sleep.

 Note: Yes, I bought a Diva Cup and no, I don’t use it.
-Best intentions, people, but there are some logistics that make using it on the road, in places with questionable water quality, slightly unsanitary.
+Best intentions, people, but some logistics make using it on the road, in places with questionable water quality, slightly unsanitary.

 First aid kit